The Best Plasma Cutter Review of 2020

 #1.
 RAMSOND CUT 50DY 50AMP Review (Best Value)

 The Ramsond gets the top spot because of a few important reasons.
-One is it’s overall size an weight.
+One is its overall size and weight.
 At only 19 pounds this guy is completely portable.

 The CUT 50 can run on either 110 or 220v.
 It’s important to remember that running on 110v lowers the cutting capability of the unit.
 So if you’re looking to cut thicker materials make sure you’re using a 220V outlet.